-DAISHI'S WORK evokes new, freer worlds conjured from within his own constricted world.
-He specializes in imagined bird species and other fanciful beings, rendered in finely worked pencil strokes of vivid color.
-Their eyes are often particularly striking, gazing from their own realms into ours with determination, skepticism, joy, or apprehension.
-Other topics include loving portraits of dogs, "Sacred Spaces," abstracted Vietnam reminiscences, the colossal heads of the ancient Mesoamerican Olmec civilization, close-up studies of objects such as a feather or a candy bar, and portraits of characters from other galaxies and dimensions, where the epic Floro Wars take place.
+evokes new, freer worlds conjured from within his own constricted world.
+Some are of imagined birds and other species — their eyes are particularly striking, gazing from their world into ours with determination, skepticism, joy, or apprehension.
+Other topics include loving portraits of dogs, "Sacred Spaces," abstracted Vietnam reminiscences, close-ups of found objects, and portraits of characters from other galaxies and dimensions, where the epic Floro Wars take place.

-I've tried to make the scans below as accurate as possible, but they often don't fully convey the delicacy of Daishi's line and his nuanced use of shade and color.
-The dimensions listed are approximate image sizes.
-Most images are on somewhat larger paper, usually with roughly scallped edges: Daishi is not allowed to have scissors, so he has to cut his paper to size with his thumbnail.
+The scans below can't fully convey the delicacy of Daishi's line and his nuanced use of shade and color.
+The sizes listed are for the images themselves.
+Most are on acid-free paper at least a few inches bigger, with rough scallped edges — Daishi is not allowed to have scissors, so he has to cut his paper to size with his thumbnail.

 Daishi is now facing two medical emergencies: he has broken his drawing thumb and has been diagnosed with invasive squamous cell carcinoma of the cheek.
 Despite his indigency, he is required to make copayments for his medical care.
 He has been transferred to a prison medical facility where conditions are, appallingly, worse than at his previous location — among other challenges, he is housed along with violent young psychiatric patients and is not receiving pain medication that has been prescribed for him Now is a better time than ever to support his work.